Best Stick Welders: Weld Your Steel Properly

 - Includes an 8-foot electrode holder and ground clamp

-- Not quite as advanced as other models built for professionals
+- For its premium price point, the welder is not quite as advanced as other models built for professionals

 Why Trust Us